charlesbreton/charlesbreton.github.io/_posts/2017-02-10-co-citation.md

 So we have:

-- A "Federalism" community (light green) around Smiley's *Canada in Question* (1980).
+- A "Federalism" community (in red) around Smiley's *Canada in Question* (1980).
-- A "Culture" community in purple with Hartz, Horowitz, and Lipset.
+- A "Culture" community in purple (is that purple?) with Hartz, Horowitz, and Lipset.
 - A multiculturalism (writ large) community that also includes scholars who work on the courts.
 Cairns's *Disruptions: Constitutional Struggles from the Charter to Meech Lake"* (1991) serves as the connection between the two, but the algorithm sees it as one community---something that will change in the next period.
 - One small network that we could call "Elections and Public Opinion" but which contains three sub-communities.
 The main piece here is Clarke, Jenson, LeDuc, and Pammett's *Absent Mandate* (1984).
 It's unclear how the sub-communities differ or what sub-topics they are dealing with.
 One thing that's notable is that Richard Johnston has a piece in each of those three sub-communities, including *Letting the People Decide* (1992) which is in the "outskirts" but will become more central in the next period.
 - In terms of political theory that is not about Canada specifically, we went from a community comprised of Aristotle and Plato in the previous period, to a Michel Foucault trio that's not linked to anything else.
 Signs of the time I guess.